Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Signal formation in the MIMAC detector

 \subsection{The Comimac beamline}

 We briefly introduce Comimac \cite{Comimac} which is a table-top accelerator that can send electrons or ions of controlled kinetic energy inside a MIMAC chamber in the energy range $[150\,\mathrm{eV},~30\,\mathrm{keV}]$.
-Comimac uses an ECR ion source to excite a gas mixture by a micro-wave ($2.45\,\mathrm{GHz}$) and to turn into a plasma.
+Comimac uses an Electron Cyclotron Resonance Ion Source (ECRIS) that produces a plasma in its resonant cavity using a low-power microwave ($5~\rm{W} - 2.45~\mathrm{GHz}$).
 A voltage $V_{\mathrm{ex}}$ is applied to extract either electrons or ions (depending on the polarity) with kinetic energy given by $E_K = qV_{\mathrm{ex}}$.
-The particle beam is focused to a $1\,\mathrm{\mu m}$ hole that interfaces Comimac with a MIMAC chamber in a way that ensures pressure independence between the Comimac line and a MIMAC chamber.
-A picture of the setup is presented in Figure~\ref{fig:comimac}.
-We use a reduced chamber with $5\,\mathrm{cm}$ of drift.
-The particles are all sent at the same positions in the detector, at the cathode level, along the electric field lines.

-Comimac represents a convenient calibration tool.
-In this paper we use Comimac data to calibrate the detector with multiple energy points by sending electrons in the chamber.
+In order to send the particles into a detector, Comimac is coupled with a MIMAC chamber having $5\,\mathrm{cm}$ of drift.
+The coupling is performed thanks to a $1\,\mathrm{\mu m}$ hole that ensures pressure independence between the Comimac facility and a MIMAC chamber.
+A picture of the experimental setup is presented in Figure~\ref{fig:comimac}.
+The particles are all sent at the same positions in the detector, at the cathode level, with a direction oriented along the electric field lines, \textit{i.e.} along the Z-axis of the detector.
+In this paper we use Comimac to calibrate the detector with multiple energy points by sending electrons into the chamber.
 Comimac will also be used to measure the proton IQF in our gas mixture or to test and validate our model as in \ref{sec:SimuMimac} and \ref{sec:Prim}.